 ‘Unfit’ conduct is categorised as:

-- Continuing to trade to the detriment of creditors when a company is insolvent (unable to pay its bills)
+- continuing to trade to the detriment of creditors when a company is insolvent (unable to pay its bills)

-- Failing to keep proper accounting records
+- failing to keep proper accounting records

-- Failing to prepare and file annual accounts and/or confirmation statements
+- failing to prepare and file annual accounts and/or confirmation statements

 How to notify Companies House

-You can notify Companies House about the removal of a director using 1st Formations Online Company Manager.
 Our software filing service also allows you to file copies of resolutions, if applicable, to support the termination.
 Information is sent electronically to Companies House, and the public register is updated accordingly within approximately 48 hours.

-You may notify Companies House about a new director appointment at the same time, if required.
+You may notify Companies House about a new director appointment at the same time if required.

 Can a company director be disqualified?